 The Food and Housing Agreement is issued for the entire academic year.
-A resident may request to be released from the Food and Housing Agreement by completing a Live Off-Campus Request Form on eRezLife.
+A resident may request to be released from the Food and Housing Agreement by completing a Live Off-Campus Request Form on eRezLife (noctrl.erezlife.com).
+Students will only be allowed to abrogate their agreement in specific, restricted circumstances.
 If granted, a release involves the assessment of a liquidation fee.
 For more information, please refer to the current Food and Housing Agreement or the Office of Residence Life.

-- R. Room Care and Damages: For health reasons and continuous care of College property, rooms must be kept clean and in good condition throughout the year.
-Upon move in, a room condition report will be completed.
+T. Room Care and Damages: For health reasons and continuous care of College property, rooms must be kept clean and in good condition throughout the year.
+Upon move-in, a room condition report will be completed.
 The condition of the room at check-out will be compared to the condition at check-in.
+Residents are solely responsible for informing their RA of any damages that are not recorded on their RCR within one week of moving in.
 Charges will be made for any missing or damaged room items.
 Incidents of damage should be reported immediately in order to facilitate repair and to prevent additional damage.
 If damage or theft occurs in the community areas, and no one accepts responsibility, all residents of the floor or hall will be charged equally.
 Students whose rooms are deemed a health or safety risk may incur mid-year cleaning charges and could have the student's housing privileges revoked.
-The use of 3M products and or tape on walls may result in damage charges.
-Use of blue painters tape is encouraged. - S. Room Changes: Room changes may be requested any time during the semester by completing a Wait List Request on eRezLife (noctrl.erezlife.com).
-Students may not move rooms without authorization from a professional Residence Life staff member.
-Students will be held responsible for the room they are officially assigned to and must pay any damage costs associated with their assigned room.
-Room changes for the upcoming semester require vacating the current room prior to the end of the current semester.
-Students experiencing roommate difficulty should contact the student's RA or Area Hall Director to pursue mediation or other remedies.
+The use of 3M products and/or tape on walls may result in damage charges.
+Use of blue painter's tape is encouraged in buildings with drywall.